Choosing the right WorldPop population data for you

 In addition to age and sex-structured small area population count and density data, we produce a variety of spatial datasets that provide small area estimates of the characteristics of residential populations, their demographics, and their mobility and migration patterns.

-WorldPop small area estimates of population characteristics, development indicators and access to services are constructed from geolocated household survey data using Bayesian geostatistical modelling approaches using similar methods to the Demographic and Health Surveys program.
+WorldPop small area estimates of population characteristics, development indicators and access to services are constructed from geolocated household survey data using Bayesian geostatistical modelling approaches that are similar to those used by the Demographic and Health Surveys program.
 These include the grid cell estimates of proportions of relevant populations that are vaccinated, literate or using healthcare.
 Examples of the production of poverty and births and pregnancies estimates are available, and you should also review our webinars and publications.

 Small area metrics relating to population dynamics are also available.
 These include subnational migration flows, monthly population change estimates, air traffic flows, settlement growth and the locations and timings of holiday periods.